-Most interesting landmarks of Christmas Island
+Wonders of Christmas Island

 Geographically Christmas island is located in Asia, but, as the island belongs to Australia, it is reviewed as a part of Australia and Oceania.

-Highlights of Christmas island are:
+The most amazing wonders of Christmas island are:

 - Biological diversity – major part of the island still is covered with primary monsoon forest.
 Here live numerous rare and endemic species of plants and animals, including five endemic bird species and at least six subspecies, four endemic mammals, five endemic reptiles, more than 190 endemic arthropods.
 Christmas island contains 14 species of endemic plants, including a rare fern – Christmas Island Spleenwort Asplenium listeri, a tree Grewia insularis, subspecies of stinging tree Dendrocnide peltata var. murrayana.

 - Features of karst processes – island contains interesting caves and springs.

 Map with the described wonders

 If you see this after your page is loaded completely, leafletJS files are missing.